 - Develop prioritized mitigation strategies that get the most coverage of security controls across the highest risks, both within your company and across your vendor ecosystem.

-- Communicate those mitigation asks to your leadership and to your vendors in a way that promotes joint ownership and overall improvement in the security posture of all parties.
+- Communicate your mitigation asks to your leadership and to your vendors in a way that promotes joint ownership and an overall improvement in the security posture of all parties.

 If you trust the processes and technology currently available, you can start working with well thought out risk frameworks, analytics, and industry threat information right now.
-Using that intelligence, you can prioritize your mitigation based on these data driven models and you will succeed in solving for most of the risks found in our virtualized, cloud driven, and interconnected world!
+Using that intelligence, you can prioritize your mitigation based on these data-driven models and you will succeed in solving most of the risks found in our virtualized, cloud-driven, and interconnected world!

 - Do the pre-assessment work of categorizing risk